 Preserved tree limbs add a sculptural touch to your home's decor.
 They work equally well in flower arrangements and alone, whether displayed in a container or hung artfully on a wall.
 Homemade preservatives and do-it-yourself preservation processes extend the useful life of your limbs by keeping the wood and foliage from rotting.

-Purdue University's Department of Horticulture recommends diluted glycerin as the best method for preserving branches with leaves.
-The limbs drink in the glycerin and distribute it throughout the inner structures of the branches and foliage.
-The university recommends using one part glycerin to two parts water.
+Use 1 part glycerin to 2 parts water.
 Although the glycerin adds a brownish hue that darkens the foliage, it preserves most of the color and helps the limbs and foliage retain their suppleness and pliability.
-Scrape the bark off the bottom few inches of the branches, then stand them in a container filled with several inches of the glycerin solution.
+Scrape the bark off the bottom few inches of the branches and then stand them in a container filled with several inches of the glycerin solution.
 You may need to add more solution as it is drawn into the limbs.
 Preservation is complete when the limbs stop taking in the solution.

 Sand or cornmeal can be used alone for slow drying.
-The University of Florida Cooperative Extension notes that cat litter, corn starch, powdered detergent and dry sawdust work, too.
-However, Purdue University's Department of Agriculture considers these materials to be less reliable.
+Other common products work too, including cat litter, corn starch, powdered detergent, and dry sawdust.
+They may be less reliable than borax, however.

-Sturdy limbs without foliage may be preserved with air drying.
-Just bundle them loosely with string and hang them upside down in a cool, dry place for several weeks.
+Sturdy limbs without foliage may be preserved without any drying materials.
+Give air-drying a try.
+Just bundle the cut limbs loosely with string and hang them upside down in a cool, dry place for several weeks.
 They need plenty of air circulation to dry properly.
-Safety dictates that you allow them to dry naturally, away from direct heat.
+Safety dictates that you allow them to dry naturally away from direct heat.